State Guide · Tripura

 4

-Verify Mutation (Intkal) is current for the seller
+Verify the Mutation (Intkal) is current for the seller

-All ownership changes must be recorded.
-Pending mutation is a title risk.
+All ownership changes must be recorded in the seller's name.
+A pending mutation means the seller's official ownership is not established and creates a title risk.

 5